Regression Testing: A Beginner’s Guide

 Types of Regression Testing

-• Partial regression: when a new codded is added to the database, for the sake of functionality, partial regression makes the new code unit interact with some parts of the old code;
+• Partial Regression: When new code is added to the system, partial regression ensures the new code interacts with parts of the old code and doesn’t break existing functionality.

-• Complete regression: this option is carried out when major updates within the code demand a thorough investigation of the product code, exposing any remaining build issues before the final version arrives to the users.
+• Complete Regression: This type of regression testing is performed when major updates are made to the code.
+It involves a thorough check of the entire product to uncover any issues before the final version is released to users.

 Advantages of Regression testing

-• can be performed on a single code unit, partially, or the entire build.
+• Regression testing can be done on a single code unit, part of the build, or the entire system, depending on the scope of changes.

 Which test cases require Regression testing?

-Testers find bugs in all test cases, but some may yield issues that have escaped initial testing phases.
-Test cases are prioritized under their business impact, criticality, and frequency of use.
+While testers encounter bugs in all test cases, some test cases will uncover issues that might have been missed earlier.
+The test cases that require regression testing are usually prioritized based on their business impact, criticality, and frequency of use.

 How to perform regression testing?